-As the District completed this year, the governmental funds reported a combined fund balance of \$4,277,011, which is an increase of \$1,387,915 from last year.
+As the District completed this year, the governmental funds reported a combined fund balance of \$7,431,938, which is an increase of \$3,204,927 from last year.
 The primary reasons for the change are as follows:

-In the General Fund, our principal operating fund, the fund balance increased from \$523,187 to \$2,432,092.
-The change is due mainly to significant reductions in expenditures and an increase in revenue compared to the prior year.
+In the General Fund, our principal operating fund, the fund balance increased from \$2,432,092 to \$5,222,395.
+The change is due mainly to an increase in revenue compared to the prior year.

-Our Special Education Center Program Fund decreased fund balance (\$492,726) from the prior year due to a decrease in revenue in the current year.
+Our Special Education Center Program Fund fund balance (\$0) was unchanged from the prior year.